 If you’re feeling beyond stressed and like everything is on top of you, your family and friends can be a great support.
 When I was trying to organize my revision timetable, I got so stressed.
 I couldn’t figure out when to revise, when to rest, and when to take breaks.
 I asked my parents to look at my timetable.
 Together, we worked out a schedule that gave me ample time to revise as well as time to relax and socialize.
 Don’t be put off by peers saying they’re doing huge amounts of revision.
 As already mentioned, that’s probably not actually working out for them.

 If you’re going through exams right now, good luck!
 Remember these tips and I’m sure you’ll do fine!
 Do exams stress you out?
-How did you stay calm?
+How do you stay calm?
 Leave a comment below!

 Edited by Viveca Shearin